sjt4825/MCA-2022/README.md

 # Week 9
 [Back to top of page](https://sjt4825.github.io/MCA-2022/#lab-portfolio)

-For week 9 we had to choose 3 tracks then create a spectrogram, Mel Frequency Cepstral Coefficients (MFCC), and a chromagram for each track.
-We then had to use Python Notebook to cretate histograms for each of these.
+For week 9 we had to choose 3 tracks then create a spectrogram, Mel Frequency Cepstral Coefficients (MFCC), and a chromagram for each track using Sonic Visualiser.
+We then had to use Python Notebook to create histograms for each of these.

 For my 3 chosen tracks I chose a studio recording, a live concert recording and then an acoustic version of a song.
 This was for variety to hopefully be able to identify differences easier.